jstolarek/skye-dsh/doc/roadmap.md

       - number of generated SQL queries.
 In theory we know the number of queries that should be generated, but it is worth double-checking.

+  * semantics of where-provenance should follow semantics of the query language.
+    On the surface it looks like DSH is very similar to Links and that having where-provenance as a `Maybe` is sufficient.
+However, under the hood it looks like DSH supports joins.
+With joins `Maybe` no longer suffices to express where-provenance - we need sets.
+So the question is: does DSH really compile queries to joins?
+If so then in what situations do the DSH comprehensions compile to joins?

   * **Automatic where-provenance annotations:** it should be fairly simple to write a TH function that adds where-provenance annotation to every field of a record type that represents a table row.
 (Or perhaps a type family would